D3jag0re/Rando-Scripto/PS-offboardingAAD365/README.md

 Future:

+Be able to pass through upn and forward / delegation info in command line\
 Eventually would like to be able to call on just some of them (make all functions) with more variables to pass through\
-Feedback on each step would be helpful for helpdesk\ Output to a file may be helpful\
 Bulk Operations

 # V2:

- - [ ] Visual feedback as script executes
- - [ ] Write output to file
+ - [ ] Write output to file in Blob Storage for Tracking
+ - [ ] Create "Undo" command ?
+Would have to store current config in order to revert
+ - [ ] Remove User from all groups (Lots of issues with Graph Permissions here)